sysbiolux/AKR1A1-Deficiency-in-Cancer-Metabolic-Modeling/data/readme.md

   - LIHC TCGA models

 Medium compositions are provided in the repository and are applied before FBA, FVA, and flux sampling.

+Note: Raw RNA-seq datasets are not redistributed in this repository.
+Users should download the original GEO datasets and place them in the expected data/raw/ directories before running the preprocessing scripts.